coolcut/2020.fruechtl.me/elsewhere.md

 Social networks or other sites that are similar in their shape and form come and go.
 I really want to focus on publishing a lot of things that are important to me here, on my own website.

-But of course, I also have account elsewhere and if you want to interact with my there, please do.
+I also have account elsewhere and if you want to interact with my there, please do.
 I'm always happy to interact with interesting humans.
 Here is a list of curated sites, where you can connect with me:

 - [Twitter](https://twitter.com/_coolcut)
 - [GitHub](https://github.com/coolcut)